dzorlu/sdc/advanced_lane_detection/README.md

         return cv2.warpPerspective(img, self.M_inv, (img.shape[1], img.shape[0]), flags=cv2.INTER_LINEAR)
 ```

-Finally I applied some extra filtering like histogram filters.
-I sample from the peak of the horizontal pixel intensity to filter out outliers.
+Finally I applied some extra filtering like [histogram filters](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L168).
+Histogram filters are another layer to eliminate the outliers in the image by computing the pixel intensity along the horizontal axis and accepting filters that are closer to the peak for right and left lanes.

 ## Finding the curvature